wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 First of we see that gcc generates really small code with -02, just 42 bytes.
 Code that is way slower than clang but still a great improvement over the non optimized code, 9600 us vs 2450 us, nearly 4 times faster.
 It has just generated a really simple loop and removed some general debug-overhead (such as keeping `bytes` in its own register and loading/storing it).

-In -O3 however... now we reach the same perf as clang in -02, but with double the codesize, what is going on here?
+In -O3 however... now we reach the same perf as clang in -02, but with double the code size, what is going on here?
 Well, loop-unrolling :)

 > using [compiler explorer](https://godbolt.org/) we can see that msvc is generating similar code as `gcc` for `/O2` and also quite similar code for `/O3`, i.e. loop-unrolling!